TimodeWinter-tdw/laravel-vue-translation/README.md

  php artisan translation:generate
  ```
 This will compile down all the translation files in the **resources/lang** directory in the file **resources/js/plugins/translations/translations.json**.

+**This command is also run automatically in local environments everytime the application boots.**

 ### Add to vue
  ```js